MCDevKit/cmcc-docs/json-templating-engine/bool-expr.md

 # Boolean Expressions

-This page provides an overview of boolean expressions in JSON templates, including comparison operators, logical operators, truthy and falsy values, and the ternary operator.
+This page provides an overview of boolean expressions in JSON templates, including comparison operators, logical operators, truthy and falsy values.
 While JSON template expressions share similarities with JavaScript expressions, there are some key differences.

 ## Comparison Operators